Exam Policies and Procedures

 RCSEd's Policy Statement Of Intent:

-The College is committed to the principle of equal opportunities in employment and education and declares its opposition to any form of less favourable treatment, whether through direct or indirect discrimination accorded to employees, job applicants or candidates for examinations, on the grounds of their race, religious beliefs, creed, colour, disability, ethnic origin, nationality, marital/parental status, sex or sexual orientation.
+The College is committed to the principle of equal opportunities in employment and education.
+It firmly opposes any form of less favourable treatment, whether through direct or indirect discrimination, towards employees, job applicants, or examination candidates based on their race, religious beliefs, creed, colour, disability, ethnic origin, nationality, marital/parental status, sex, or sexual orientation.

-In line with the philosophy of race equality, the College will actively seek to eliminate any potential for unlawful discrimination and will promote equality of opportunity and good relations between people of different racial groups.
+Aligned with the principles of racial equality, the College will actively work to eliminate any potential for unlawful discrimination.
+It will also promote equality of opportunity and foster positive relations among people from different racial groups.

 Cancellation Policy